Murphy v. National Collegiate Athletic Association

 Murphy v.
 National Collegiate Athletic Association, No. 16-476, 584 U.S. 453 (2018) [138 S. Ct.
-1461], was a United States Supreme Court case involving the Tenth Amendment to the United States Constitution.
+1461], was a landmark United States Supreme Court case involving the Tenth Amendment to the United States Constitution.
 The issue was whether the U.S. federal government has the right to control state lawmaking.
 The State of New Jersey, represented by Governor Philip D. Murphy, sought to have the Professional and Amateur Sports Protection Act (PASPA) overturned to allow state-sponsored sports betting.
 The case, formerly titled Christie v.
 National Collegiate Athletic Association until Governor Chris Christie left office, was combined with NJ Thoroughbred Horsemen v.
-NCAA No. 16-477.
+NCAA, No. 16-477.

 The pro-betting side characterized the federal government's position as commandeering of state officials via federal law, which the states would have the responsibility to enforce.
 The anti-betting side relied on the Supremacy Clause of the U.S. Constitution to keep PASPA in force.
-The outcome of the case was suggested to be likely to be cited in future cases involving the legalization of marijuana in which a similar state–federal question exists.
+The outcome of the case was suggested to be likely to be cited in future cases involving the legalization of cannabis in which a similar state–federal question exists.

-On May 14, 2018, the Court reversed lower court and sided with New Jersey in deciding that PASPA violated the anticommandeering principle by a 7–2 vote and declaring the entire law unconstitutional by a 6–3 vote.
+On May 14, 2018, the Supreme Court reversed lower courts and sided with New Jersey in deciding that PASPA violated the anticommandeering principle by a 7–2 vote and declaring the entire law unconstitutional by a 6–3 vote.

+The Supreme Court decision overturned the federal ban on sports gambling and was followed by widespread state-level legalization.
+By 2026, 27 states had legalized online sports gambling.

 Background

-In 1992, the U.S. Congress passed the Professional and Amateur Sports Protection Act (PASPA), 28 U.S.C. §§ 3701-3704, to prohibit state-sanctioned sports gambling.
+In 1992, the U.S. Congress passed the Professional and Amateur Sports Protection Act (PASPA), 28 U.S.C. §§ 3701–3704, to prohibit state-sanctioned sports gambling.
 The law stated that states may not "sponsor, operate, advertise, promote, license, or authorize by law or compact" sports gambling.
 The law made exemptions for gambling in four states (Nevada, Delaware, Oregon, and Montana), which had established legal sports gambling regulations in place.
 New Jersey had attempted to apply for the exemption but failed to act in 1991, when the exemption window closed, in part because of state-level political issues.